 With the year almost halfway over, now is a great time to take stock of your finances and plan for the next six months and beyond.
-If you don’t know where to start, that’s ok!
-Here’s a checklist you can use to make sure you’re staying on top of your finances.
+If you don’t know where to start, that’s ok.
+Here’s a checklist you can use to stay on top of your financial goals.

 A budget is simply a plan that helps you track and refine your income and spending.
-By understanding where you stand, you can create better short-term and long-term goals for your finances.
+By understanding where you stand, you can create better short-term and long-term financial goals.

 There are lots of different ways you can budget your money, but it starts with a few basic steps:

-- Calculate your expected monthly expenses.
-Start with fixed expenses such as rent and utilities, then variable expenses such as groceries and transportation.
+Calculate your expected monthly expenses.
+Start with fixed expenses such as rent and utilities, then add variable expenses like groceries and transportation.

-- Make sure it all adds up.
-You need to ensure you have enough money to cover debt and fixed expenses, with enough left over for your savings and variable expenses.
+Make sure it all adds up.
+See what you can do to ensure you can cover debt and fixed expenses, with enough left over for your savings and variable expenses.

-There are a number of free and low-cost budgeting tools and apps like Albert or Prism to help make things easier.
+There are a number of free and low-cost budgeting tools and apps to help make things easier.
 Many of these programs and apps automatically pull your purchases from your credit or debit card, giving you a snapshot of your spending and income.
 If you prefer budgeting manually, consider using a simple spreadsheet.

-A 2018 report by the Federal Reserve found that 4 in 10 adults said they don’t have the means to cover a $400 emergency unless they borrowed money or sold something.
+A survey by the Federal Reserve found that 40% of adults said they wouldn’t have the means to cover an unexpected $400 expense unless they borrowed money or sold something.

-Having money set aside in case of emergencies like an unexpected car repair or a leaky roof can mean the difference between being on top of your finances and falling further into debt.
-An emergency fund is there to help you through rough patches, so it’s an absolute must to make sure you have one, and that it has a good amount of funds.
+Having money set aside for things like an unexpected car repair or a leaky roof can mean the difference between being on top of your finances and falling further into debt.
+An emergency fund is there to help you through rough patches, so it’s important to make sure you have one.

 Most experts recommend an emergency savings account to have enough money for three to six months-worth of expenses.
-This amount may not seem realistic to you now, but if you set small savings goals you will get there eventually.
-Using a savings app like Digit could make it even easier for you to save by completely automating the process for you.
+This amount may not seem realistic to you now, but if you set small savings goals–and even automate a savings amount–you’ll get there eventually.

-If you want to get a mortgage, take out a personal loan, or even refinance your home to a lower rate, monitoring your credit score could help put you reach that goal faster.
+If you want to get a mortgage, take out a personal loan, or even refinance your home to a lower rate, monitoring your credit score could help put you reach your financial goals faster.
 The higher your credit score, the better chance you’ll have of getting approved for a loan with the best rates.

 A few factors that contribute to your credit score include: